terminal42/escargot/README.md

 * `Escargot::setMaxRequests(int $maxRequests)`

-   Let's you allow the maximum total requests that are going to be executed.
+   Lets you allow the maximum total requests that are going to be executed.
 It can be useful if you have limited resources and only want to execute e.g. `100` requests in this run and continue later on.

 * `Escargot::setConcurrency(int $concurrency)`

-   Let's you configure the maximum concurrent requests that are being sent.
+   Lets you configure the maximum concurrent requests that are being sent.
 By default, this is configured to `10`.

 * `Escargot::setMaxDepth(int $maxDepth)`

-   Let's you configure the maximum depth Escargot will crawl.
+   Lets you configure the maximum depth Escargot will crawl.
 Your base URI equals to level `0` and from there on the level is increased.

 * `Escargot::setRequestDelay(int $requestDelay)`

-   Let's you configure the delay between requests in microseconds.
+   Lets you configure the delay between requests in microseconds.
 By default, it's `0` so there's no extra delay.
 It can be useful to make sure Escargot does not run into some (D)DOS protection or similar issues.

 * `Escargot::setUriFilter(UriFilterInterface $uriFilter)`